jobrouter/typo3-data/Documentation/configuration.rst

 Logging
 =======

-If logging is necessary to track synchronisations and possible warnings or errors, you can set up :ref:`log writers <t3coreapi:logging-writers>` depending on your needs.
+If separate logging is necessary to track synchronisations and possible warnings or errors, you can set up :ref:`log writers <t3coreapi:logging-writers>` depending on your needs.

 **Example:** To log all warnings and higher levels of this extension into a separate file, add this snippet to the :file:`ext_localconf.php` file of your